| Chronological list 1801–2015

-A list showing details of special remainders has been added.
+A separate list shows details of special remainders.
 It includes all hereditary peerages which descend other than to "heirs male of the body lawfully begotten".
 Such peerages are shown in the chronological lists by a note "(special remainder)" linking to the relevant entry.

 There is also a table showing numbers of peerage creations since 1880 by administration.
 Each page has links to every other (in the case of the list and index pages, at the foot as well as at the head of the page).